 The federal government continues to support working Canadians during the COVID-19 pandemic.
-For tax year 2021, the CRA has increased the claim amount for the work-from-home tax credit to $500 with the flat rate method, which allows Canadians working from home due to COVID-19 to deduct home office expenses on their taxes.
+For tax year 2022, the CRA has maintained the claim amount for the work-from-home tax credit of $500 with the flat rate method, which allows Canadians working from home due to COVID-19 to deduct home office expenses on their taxes.

 We at TurboTax want to ensure you have all of the information you need to make a claim for this expense.

 What is the $500 claim, and who is eligible?

 - CRA allows all employees who worked from home during the COVID-19 pandemic in 2022 to claim up to $500 in employment expenses as a flat rate.

 - This amount is a tax deduction and not a credit, which means you deduct it from your income to reduce your tax liability but will not result in a refund.